 - Portfolio basis combine income and deductions for all rental properties in the portfolio. - Individual, property-by-property basis income and deductions of individual property calculated separately to other property.
-You need to maintain separate records for each property to choose this option. - Combination of the property-by-property basis and portfolio basis choose to apply different methods to different property.
-Some properties are held in a portfolio and others are held on property-by-property basis.
+You need to maintain separate records for each property to choose this option. - Combination of the individual basis and portfolio basis choose to apply different methods to different property.
+Some properties are held in a portfolio and others are held on an individual basis.